Java ArrayList

 .

-Streams API is a more powerful way to do sorting.
+The Stream API allows a more powerful way to do sorting.

 In this example, we have a list of countries.
 Each country has a name and population.
 The countries are sorted by population.